Overview

 Dr. Passos' lab has pioneered the investigation of the role of telomere dysfunction in cellular senescence during aging and age-related disease.
 His research team has shown that there is a role for telomere dysfunction in multiple organs during aging and in several age-related chronic diseases.
 Dr. Passos' lab has developed unique methodologies to analyze telomere dysfunction using super-resolution microscopy and reporter systems that allow telomere damage dynamics to be seen in live cells.

 Dr. Passos' research has shown that as people age, mitochondria become dysfunctional and produce excessive reactive oxygen species that can accelerate telomere damage, inducing cellular senescence.
-Furthermore, mitochondria are key regulators of the proinflammatory phenotype characteristic of senescent cells —
+Furthermore, mitochondria are key regulators of the proinflammatory phenotype characteristic of senescent cells — a major contributor to age-related diseases.

-a major contributor to age-related diseases.
-The research team is investigating the mechanisms that mitochondria use to drive senescence, with the hope of finding new therapies to increase health span during aging.
+The research team is investigating the mechanisms that mitochondria use to drive senescence.
+The hope is to find new therapies to increase health span during aging.